 The best vocal microphones: Notable mentions

-- Audio-Technica AT2020: This cardioid condenser mic is a great budget option for vocalists.
+- Audio-Technica AT2020 ($99 at Amazon): This cardioid condenser mic is a great budget option for vocalists.
 Just keep in mind that it isn’t great at mitigating plosives and fricatives, so you’ll definitely want to attach the included pop filter to it.

-- Blue Yeti Nano: This is another convenient USB microphone.
+- Blue Yeti Nano ($48 at Amazon): This is another convenient USB microphone.
 It has two adjustable pickup patterns and solid sound quality.

-- sE Electronics sE2300: This condenser mic has three switchable pickup patterns and a neutral-leaning frequency response with a treble boost, allowing for vocal clarity.
+- SE Electronics sE2300 ($344 at Amazon): This condenser mic has three switchable pickup patterns and a neutral-leaning frequency response with a treble boost, allowing for vocal clarity.
 It also comes with a pop filter and shock mount.
-You can find it for $399 at Amazon.

-- Shure 55SH Series II: Not only will this microphone make you feel like Elvis, it sounds fantastic on the vocal frequencies.
+- Shure 55SH Series II ($199 at Amazon): Not only will this microphone make you feel like Elvis, but it also sounds fantastic on the vocal frequencies.
 It doesn’t require any phantom power and is very durable, and its cardioid polar pattern makes it great at rejecting off-axis sound.

 What should you know before buying a microphone?

-If you’re looking for a mic specifically for picking up the voice, it’s most important to look at the mic’s frequency response, the way the mic accounts for unwanted noise, and its polar pickup pattern.
+If you’re looking for a mic specifically for picking up the voice, it’s most important to look at the mic’s frequency response, how it accounts for unwanted noise, and its polar pickup pattern.

 An internal shock mount can protect against noise that comes from handling the microphone.
-These are more necessary in live mics or radio broadcast mics than in studio mics, simply due to how much they will be handled, but are always an asset nonetheless.
+These are more necessary in live or radio broadcasts than in studio mics simply due to how much they will be handled, but they are always an asset nonetheless.

 Self-noise refers to the amount of low-level hiss produced by the mic when there’s no sound entering it.
 It’s an unfortunate consequence of the internal electrical components creating random noise that is recorded as a low, but irritating static sound.
 You’ll want it to be as low as possible so your vocals sound crystal clear.